dwcoding101/npc_generator/README.md

-# npc_generator
+# NPC Generator for Mythras roleplaying

-NPC generator for mythras rule system
+A short test in to feasibility of create a npc generator for the mythras rgp system.